ifIMust/room_generator/README.md

 ```

 ## Further Work
-- Output a slightly more informative json document:
-  - Specify room extents
-  - Specify room type
+- Permit client to request a room type.
-  - May provide error info
-- Generate elliptical rooms that don't have to be circles.
 - Generate other, more interesting room shapes.
-- Permit client to request a room type.
 - Register this service with a registry service.
+- Use a logger.